-You should wear squash goggles / squash glasses every time you play or practice squash.
+You should wear squash goggles every time you play or practice squash.

-And yeah, I know the pros don’t wear goggles, but personally, I think that’s idiotic.
-I wear goggles, because one of my favorite things to do is use my eyes to look at stuff.
-That, and I know two guys who have permanent eye damage from squash.
+Personally, I know two guys who have permanent eye damage from squash.
+So I wear goggles, because one of my favorite things to do is use my eyes to look at stuff.

 Best Squash Goggles